pryv/data-types/README.md

 # Pryv data types

-Events are the primary units of content in Pryv.io data model.
+Events are the primary units of content in the Pryv.io data model.
 Depending on its type, an event can represent anything related to a particular time (picture, note, data measurement, etc).

 We provide you with a list of **standard event types** used in Pryv that you can customize to suit your needs as explained below.

 ## Effective versions

-The event types effectively in use are published on [our API site](https://api.pryv.com/event-types/).
+The event types effectively in use by default are published on [our API site](https://api.pryv.com/event-types/).

 ## How to customize your data types

-You can either [add issues](https://github.com/pryv/data-types/issues) or [fork and propose pull requests](https://github.com/pryv/data-types/fork).
-Please always include example use cases with your issues/pull requests.
+You must [fork](https://github.com/pryv/data-types/fork)) this repository, add the data types that you want to validate and host it on a URL where it will be loaded by Pryv.io on boot.

 The format validation follows [JSON SCHEMA](https://json-schema.org) specification and Pryv.io uses [z-schema](https://github.com/zaggino/z-schema) for validation.

 To add and modify your own data types, you can follow these steps:

-#### 1- Clone this repository
+#### 1- Fetch dependencies

 run `npm install`